-If you are staying overnight or longer, you will be admitted to one of our hospital wards.
-You will be given information about the ward or facility and about patient safety.
+If you are staying overnight or longer, you will be admitted to one of our hospital wards or facilities.
+You will be given information about the ward and about patient safety.

-Tauranga and Whakatāne Hospitals work closely with your GP and community-based services to ensure your discharge from hospital and transfer of care on returning home, is appropriate.
+Tauranga Hospital and Whakatāne Hospital work closely with your GP and community-based services to ensure that your discharge from hospital and transfer of care on returning home is appropriate.

 Discussion around your likely day of discharge should begin soon after you enter hospital.

-Please feel free to ask questions about any issues of concern to you about your discharge, so that arrangements can be made.
+Please feel free to ask questions about any concerns you might have about your discharge, so that arrangements can be made to address them.

-If you have questions about your discharge, please speak to your nurse in the first instance.
+If you have questions about your discharge, please speak with your nurse.

 You should be given a discharge summary and a prescription for ongoing medication (if required) before you are discharged.

-For your upmost safety and care we will provide you with a discharge plan this includes:
+For your safety and care, we will provide you with a discharge plan that might include:

-- The need for ongoing medication, instructions for pain relief, rest, exercise and diet.
+- instructions about medication, pain relief, rest, exercise and diet

-- Providing community services such as district nursing, social workers, home help, meals on wheels or referrals to other agencies.
+- community services such as district nursing, social workers, home help, meals on wheels or referrals to other agencies

-- The need for continuing therapy from your occupational therapist or physiotherapist or specialist nurse, or equipment to assist at home.
+- information about therapy from your occupational therapist or physiotherapist or specialist nurse, or equipment to assist at home

-- Who you or your family can talk to if concerns arise?
+- who you can talk to about any concerns you might have

-- Whether you will have follow-up treatment at an outpatient's appointment and what this involves.
+- details follow-up treatment at an outpatient's appointment and what this involves.

-If you are not able to return borrowed hospital equipment back to the department it came from, please leave the items with the Hospital main reception for one of our Orderlies to collect.
-Thank you.
+If you cannot return borrowed hospital equipment to the department it came from, please leave it at the hospital's main reception.